 \section{Introduction}

-The goal of these lectures is to study the conjecture of Kobayashi [Kob70, Kob78] on the hyperbolicity of generic hypersurfaces of high degree in projective space, and the related conjecture by Green-Griffiths [GG79] and Lang [Lan86] on the structure of entire curve loci.
+The goal of these lectures is to study the conjecture of Kobayashi [Kob70] on the hyperbolicity of generic hypersurfaces of high degree in projective space, and the related conjecture by Green-Griffiths [GrGr80] and Lang [Lang86] on the structure of entire curve loci.

 Let us recall that a complex space $X$ is said to be hyperbolic in the sense of Kobayashi if analytic disks $f:\bD\to X$ through a given point form a normal family.
 By a well known result of Brody [Bro78], a compact complex space is Kobayashi hyperbolic iff it does not contain any entire holomorphic curve $f:\bC\to X$ (``Brody hyperbolicity'').

+In this paper entire holomorphic curves are assumed to be non-constant and simply called entire curves.
 If $X$ is not hyperbolic, a basic question is thus to analyze the geometry of entire holomorphic curves $f:\bC\to X$, and especially to understand the {\em entire curve locus of~$X$}, defined as the Zariski closure

 The Green-Griffiths-Lang conjecture, in its strong form, can be stated as follows.

 \claim 0.2.
 GGL conjecture|Let $X$ be a projective variety of general type.
 Then $Y=\ECL(X)$ is a proper algebraic subvariety $Y\subsetneq X$. \endclaim